phamngoctan/java-playground/README.md

  - One with supporting duplicate keys handling

 #Algorithms
+Idea to implement without using many variables in case there is a need to have a switcher.
+Each time, the switcher is turned on, add to A, next time, add to B and back to A...

+By using a flag with type integer, next, we change the state by (1 - flag).
+So the value of integer flag will be 0, 1, 0, 1, 0...
+For more information, check Day2SerejaAndDima class

 ## Array exercises
 Notes: There are several ways to loop through two arrays (i, j):
  - i, j = 0: we can loop through i using for, every i, use while to increase j.
 Every time i is changed, we maintain an smaller array (Day2Books).
 Time complexity will be O(2n) --> O(n)